Casepin

 At the kibbutz itself, approximately 180 militants attacked, engaging the kibbutz's local security team and a stationed unit of Yamas Israel Border Police fighters.
 Defenders including security coordinator Ilan Fiorentino and Yamas commander Shlomo Yaakov Krasniansky were killed while resisting the initial assault; residents such as kibbutz founder Shlomo Ron were also killed.
 A Maglan commando team and later a larger force, joined by Givati Brigade reconnaissance troops, fought their way to the kibbutz, which was fully cleared of militants by 5:30 p.m.
 According to the IDF investigation released in March 2025, 13 kibbutz residents, including two security team members and two foreign nationals, were killed, with three of the dead attributed to friendly fire; eight kibbutz residents were taken hostage to Gaza.
 An estimated 80 militants were reported killed in and around the kibbutz.

 Among captives taken from the base's Unit 414 observers, one was killed in captivity, one was rescued by an IDF raid weeks later, and five were released during the January 2025 ceasefire after more than 470 days in captivity.
 Three tank crew members taken from the base, two of them already dead, were returned in October 2025 under the Gaza peace plan.
-A UN investigation cited in the Wikipedia article found reasonable grounds that militants killed soldiers who were hors de combat during the base attack, and noted that the attack on the kibbutz's civilian homes was illegal under international law.
+A UN investigation found reasonable grounds that militants killed soldiers who were hors de combat during the base attack, and noted that the attack on the kibbutz's civilian homes was illegal under international law.
 Residents of Nahal Oz were permitted to return home under restrictions starting in April 2024.

 Key facts